OndrejHome/ansible_collection.ha_cluster/roles/lvm/README.md

               - name: 'lv_name5'
                 size: '200M'
       roles:
-         - { role: 'ondrejhome.ha_cluster.lvm', HALVMtype: 'systemid' }
+         - { role: 'ondrejhome.ha_cluster.lvm', halvmtype: 'systemid' }

 Example of playbook for systemid variant with one VG and one LV on whole VG.